falent/googleHomeAssistantExpressNodeJS/README.md

 Open a first terminal tab and clone my git repository from Github.
 Please do all steps in that order which is described here :)

 #### IV.1  Project configuration<div id='id-project-configuration'/>
+Please remain with catalog names as we named them.
+Of course you can use your own names but in that case stick with that with all commands

 #### Linux
+Open your terminal and execute following commands:

 1. Clone our repository
 `$ git clone https://github.com/falent/googleHomeAssistantExpressNodeJS.git  ~/Desktop/Template/Google_Assistant_universal_skill_template `